 D8.
 Name Multilingualism Category Manifestation Weight 25% Question type Multiple choice (1 answer possible) Rationale This item assesses the ability and the extent of the digital public service to be available in multilingual environments and be consumed by multilingual end-users.
 This item examines a technical behavioral interoperability manifestation of the digital public service delivering data, information and knowledge towards its end users (in terms of user experience).
 This item is compliant with the EIRA ABB Machine Translation Service Question To what extent does the digital public service deliver multilingual data, information and knowledge?
-The digital public service delivers data, information and knowledge in only one language The digital public service delivers certain data, information and knowledge in some of the officially recognised languages by the public administration delivering the digital public service The digital public service delivers certain data, information and knowledge in all officially recognised languages by the public administration delivering the digital public service The digital public service delivers certain data, information and knowledge in all officially recognised languages by the public administration delivering the digital public service The digital public service delivers all data, information and knowledge in all officially recognised national languages, as well as in English, French and German The digital public service delivers all data, information and knowledge in all EU officially recognised languages Examples The electronic procurement platform of Belgium delivers its data in all national languages i.e. Flemish, French and German The national business register delivers its data only in the national language The Publications office of EU delivers data in all official EU languages Question logic Next question
+The service delivers data, information and knowledge in only one language The service delivers certain data, information and knowledge in some of the officially recognised languages by the public administration delivering the service The service delivers certain data, information and knowledge in all officially recognised languages by the public administration delivering the service The service delivers all data, information and knowledge in all officially recognised national languages, as well as in English, French and German The service delivers all data, information and knowledge in all

+EU officially recognised languages

+Not applicable or not necessary (according to the scope of the service) No answer Examples The electronic procurement platform of Belgium delivers its data in all national languages i.e. Flemish, French and German The national business register delivers its data only in the national language The Publications office of EU delivers data in all official EU languages

 D9.
 Name Discoverability Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines the means and the ways that the digital public service is made visible (discoverable) to its end-users and assesses how easy and sustainable it is for them to discover it.
 This item examines a technical behavioral interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
 This item is compliant with the EIRA ABB Service Discovery Service.
-Question To what extent is the digital public service made discoverable towards its end users or other services?
-The digital public service is made discoverable towards its end users or other services only via ad-hoc communication (e.g. upon request, via e-mail, etc.) The digital public service is made discoverable towards its end users or other services through service portals or service catalogues The digital public service is made discoverable towards its end users or other services through communication on the website of the public service or other related websites (e.g. Joinup) The digital public service is made discoverable towards its end users or other services through digital service registries along with its specifications (description, publication details, etc.) The digital public service is made discoverable towards its end users or other services through digital service registries along with its specifications (description, publication details, etc.) The digital public service is made discoverable towards its end users or other services through digital service registries along with its specifications (description, publication details, etc.) The digital public service is made discoverable towards its end users or other services through digital service registries along with its specifications (description, publication details, etc.) Examples Online service portals Service catalogues such as Joinup enriched with metadata, RDF, etc. about the service for automated discoverability UDDI is an XML-based standard for describing, publishing, and finding web services.
+Question To what extent is the digital public service made discoverable towards its end users or other services? • The service is made discoverable towards its end users or other services only via ad-hoc communication (e.g. upon request, via e-mail, etc.) • The service is made discoverable towards its end users or other services through service portals or service catalogues • The service is made discoverable towards its end users or other services through communication on the website of the public service or other related websites (e.g. Joinup) • The service is made discoverable towards its end users or other services through digital service registries along with its specifications (description, publication details, etc.) • The service is made discoverable towards its end users or other services through digital service registries (client-side server discovery) along with its specifications (description, publication details, etc.), as well as, server-side service discovery (e.g. through a router) • Not applicable or not necessary (according to the scope of the service) • No answer • Online service portals • Service catalogues such as Joinup enriched with metadata, RDF, etc. about the service for automated discoverability UDDI is an XML-based standard for describing, publishing, and finding web services.
 Question logic Next question